EyalAr/lwip/DEVELOPMENT.md

 In order to decode an image, we have to identify its format.
 Once we do that, we can use the appropriate library.

+Images are constructed as `CImg<unsigned char>`.
+Notice the type of a pixel channel is `unsigned char`, which makes our images 8bit.